Insights

 Relevant regulations

-The German KYC regulations are based on the European Union and FATF provisions.
+The German KYC regulations are based on the provisions of the European Union and FATF.

 The AML ACT or the Geldwäschegesetz in German is the most common regime.
 The act states that transactions are subject to different identification and reporting requirements, with penalties resulting from non-compliance.
 These vary from a simple proof of identification (for individuals) or a physical/electronic record of the company to simple or enhanced due diligence, depending on the risk.
 For example, Politically Exposed Persons (PEPs) are always subject to an enhanced due diligence process.